-The RA has leadership, management and support roles.
-While there are no mandatory qualifications to work for the RA, there are several pre-employment checks and post-employment training required for certain roles, including:
+The regulatory authority has leadership, management and support roles.
+While there are no mandatory qualifications to work for the regulatory authority, there are several pre-employment checks and post-employment training required for certain roles, including:

-- Police check—employment with the RA is subject to a Queensland Police check.
+- Police check—employment with the regulatory authority is subject to a Queensland Police check.

 - Blue Card—most authorised officers regularly attend education and care services premises to undertake the duties of their role.
 It is therefore a requirement that authorised officers are subject to a working with children check and in Queensland, this means they must hold a Blue Card or exemption card.

-- Training—there is mandatory training that all RA staff undertake as part of their capability development.
+- Training—there is mandatory training that all regulatory authority staff undertake as part of their capability development.
 New staff are supported to undertake this training throughout their induction.
 Additionally, authorised officers undertake training focused on the core regulatory skills necessary to fulfil their role.